kefabean/lambda-transcoder/README.md

 - two buckets should be created: \<bucket-name\> and \<bucket-name\>-transcoded
 - an lambda execution IAM role should be created (with policy outlined below)
-- The upload-lambda-function.sh can then be run to upload and configure the designated lambda function, specifying the full arn of or the lambda execution role created in the previous step
+- run upload-lambda-function.sh, specifying the ARN lambda execution role created above as an input parameter

 The lambda execution IAM role should have a policy that looks something like this: